laktek/punch2/README.md

 ### TODO

 * Create new site
+* Route not available in default pages (eg: index)
+  - route slugs are not correctly set
 * Support images / fonts / media with content hash and immutable cache headers
 * on-demand rendering
 * Content API